the-argus/drifter-dotfiles/README.md

 The GTK theme "Black-n-White" is made by user CRAZYT on gnome-look.org.  find the theme at https://www.gnome-look.org/p/1013445/.
 It's only included here for simplicity's sake.
 I am assuming the author doesn't get ad revenue or anything from that site, so I'm just including it in my dotfiles.

-- my powercord theme is a modified version of the Comfy theme
 - my rofi is modified dracula
 - my vscode theme was originally nur's Just Black, heavily modified